So you wanna hike in Colorado?

 _water in Gatorade bottles Nalgene bottles or Camelbak

 _ …and a DAY PACK to haul it all in!!!

-***The following equipment is not super critical on an introductory day hike, but you will want them on longer and more difficult hikes
+***The following equipment is not super critical on an introductory day hike with a group leader, but you will need them on longer and more difficult hikes

 _First aid kit